Steve Bower

-Stephen Robert Bower is an English football commentator.
+Stephen Robert Bower (born 1973) is an English football commentator.
 He is best known as one of the main voices for BBC TV's Match of the Day, culminating in being part of the commentary teams for the 2010, 2014, 2018, and 2022 FIFA World Cups.
 Bower commentated on New Zealand's historic draw with Italy and Argentina's 4–1 win over South Korea amongst others.

 He can also be heard on TNT Sports covering the Europa League, Serie A, and the Bundesliga, NBCSN covering the Premier League in the US, and ESPN covering international matches.
 He is the lead presenter on world feed Premier League Productions and presents Premier League football for Amazon Prime Video UK.
 Previous work includes Setanta Sports, ESPN UK, and MUTV.